r35382/bnflite/README.md

 ##About

 BNF Lite is a C++ template library for lightweight flexible grammar parsers.
-It is intended to parse
+It is intended to parse:
  - command line arguments;
  - small configuration files;
  - output of different tools